Vaanavil: Plot

-Surya (Arjun) a farmer's son from Madurai, J. Prakash (Prakash Raj) the only son of a billionaire industrialist and Priya (Abhirami) an Ooty-based tea estate heiress board a train to Delhi as strangers, in the Chennai central station.
+Surya, a farmer's son from Madurai, J. Prakash the only son of a billionaire industrialist and Priya an Ooty-based tea estate heiress board a train to Delhi as strangers, in the Chennai Central Station.
 They get seats next to each other and introduce themselves to one another.
-As a coincidence, they get to know that all 3 of them have passed the UPSC exams with high ranks, and are going to Delhi for phase-4 of their Civil Service training and become friends.
+As a coincidence, they get to know that all three of them have passed the UPSC exams with high ranks, and are going to Delhi for phase-4 of their Civil Service training and become friends.

 During the course of the training, Surya loves Priya, whereas Prakash lusts after her.
-While Surya's dad Manivannan and Priya's family visit the trio in Agra, Prakash reveals to Priya's mom about his desire to marry Priya.
-At the same time, Surya's dad asks Surya to marry Priya.
+While Surya's father and Priya's family visit the trio in Agra, Prakash reveals to Priya's mother about his desire to marry Priya.
+At the same time, Surya's father asks Surya to marry Priya.
 During the last days of training, Priya also falls in love with Surya.
 During the results of Phase 4, Priya gets selected as cadre-I IAS officer, while Prakash misses the cut-off and becomes Cadre-II IPS officer, because he had spent 2 minutes of the final exam thinking about Priya.
 At the same time, Surya's results are held back by the UPSC board, because of an FIR in Surya's name.

-3 years earlier, Surya was a village farmer.
+Three years earlier, Surya was a village farmer.
 During harvest, the local tehsildar refused to pay the farmer's demand and started to forcefully take their cane crop to government stores at a cheaper price.
 Surya protested against this, and he hits the tehsildar as the tehsildar hit his father.
 Surya is arrested and placed in police custody.
 The villages continue their protest at the police station, prompting the District Collector Lakshmi IAS to come to the station the next day.
-She studies the situation, and causes the government to pass a GO in favor of the farmer's demands.
+She studies the situation, and causes the government to pass a GO in favour of the farmer's demands.
 While she asks the police to release Surya after knowing that he is a post-graduate, they refuse, as an FIR has been filed on him, and Surya must be presented before a magistrate.
-Shocked by this development, the Collector, in her right as District Magistrate cancels the FIR and lets Surya go free.
+Shocked by this development, the Collector, in her right as District magistrate cancels the FIR and lets Surya go free.
 This power of an IAS officer led to Surya taking up the UPSC exams.

 After Surya's explanation, UPSC agrees to let him go, but holds his result pending an inquiry.
 Surya and Priya then visit Lakshmi IAS, who is now deputy-Home secretary in Chennai, asking her help.
 After that they propose to one another, and start their one-month vacation.
 Surya refuses to go to his village, as he had promised that he will return only as an IAS officer.
 So he visits Priya's family in Ooty.
-Priya's mom and sister happily accept Surya as prospective groom for Priya.
+Priya's mother and sister happily accept Surya as prospective groom for Priya.
 After a month, Priya leaves for her job as Assistant Collector in Chennai.